How to Make a Great Audiobook as an Indie Author

 The best way to pick up on these awkward words is to read your book aloud.
 Or even better, have a very kind friend read it to you.
 Their stumbles will highlight any potential for trouble.

-3. Choose a production style
+3. Decide on a narration style

 To keep audiences engaged for the length of an audiobook, some producers create a theatrical experience rather than taking the pared-back approach.
 This doesn’t suit every book, nor is it the preference of every listener — so we recommend researching popular audiobooks in your niche to help you decide what makes sense for your listeners and for your book.
 Your production company might also advise you on this, but it helps to be familiar with your options.